Giant Toad or Cane Toad

 Giant Toad or Cane Toad (Bufo marinus) Spanish Name: Sapo Neotropical Gigante o Sapo de Caña

-A little more about the Cane Toad
+More about Cane Toad

 Habitat